Khovanov homotopy type, Burnside category, and products: Relationship with Hu-Kriz-Kriz

 \subsection{Another kind of homotopy coherent diagram}

-Hu-Kriz-Kriz use a slightly different notion from Vogt of homotopy coherent diagrams (\Section{colimit}).
-It is defined in two steps.
-First, given a small category $\Cat$, let $\Cat'$ be the $2$-category with the same objects as $\Cat$,
+Hu-Kriz-Kriz use a slightly different notion from Vogt of homotopy coherent diagrams (\Section{colimit}), which is defined in two steps: \begin{definition} Given a small category $\Cat$, let $\Cat'$ be the $2$-category with the same objects as $\Cat$,